 The global liquid waste management market is expected to grow at a compound annual growth rate of 5.12% over the forecast period.
-The market would be driven by the surging number of waters borne diseases such as Malaria, Typhoid, diarrhoea, Cholera, and other related diseases, which causes safety concerns and increasing toxicity, among individuals.
+The market would be driven by the surging number of waters borne diseases such as Malaria, Typhoid, Diarrhea, Cholera, and other related diseases, which causes safety concerns and increasing toxicity, among individuals.
 The market is also expected to be driven by the rising population, increasing urbanization, surging liquid waste from residential areas, industries, and others.

 Increasing Number of Water Borne Diseases

-Some of the most common water-borne diseases are Typhoid, Cholera, diarrhoea, and Malaria.
+Some of the most common water-borne diseases are Typhoid, Cholera, diarrhea, and Malaria.
 According to the World Health Organization, Cholera is considered to be an acute diarrheal disease, that can kill an individual within a few hours, if not treated.
 There are around 1.3 million to 4 million cases of cholera every year, and around 21,000 to 143,000 deaths had been due to cholera, every year.
-Cholera can be considered as an epidemic or endemic.
-Other diseases also called widespread damage, if left untreated.
-Diarrhoea is also one of the major waters borne diseases, and a leading cause of death.
-The World Health Organization stated that diarrhoea is a major cause of death in children, below five years of age.
+Cholera can be considered an epidemic or endemic.
+Other diseases are also called widespread damage if left untreated.
+Diarrhea is also one of the major waters borne diseases, and a leading cause of death.
+The World Health Organization stated that diarrhea is a major cause of death in children, below five years of age.
 The diseases are both treatable and preventable.
-There are approx. 525,000 children die from diarrhoea, every year.
-There are approximately 1.7 billion cases of diarrhoea, globally, every year.
-The major causes of diarrhoea are due to the lack of availability of safe drinking water, lack of liquid waste management projects and initiatives, and proper hygiene and sanitation.
+There are approx. 525,000 children die from diarrhea, every year.
+There are approximately 1.7 billion cases of diarrhea, globally, every year.
+The major causes of diarrhea are the lack of availability of safe drinking water, lack of liquid waste management projects and initiatives, and proper hygiene and sanitation.
 Acute Watery diarrhoea is one of the most common water born diarrhoea diseases, which last for several or days.
 It could kill an individual within hours if left untreated.
-Dehydration is also one of the most common effects of diarrhoea.
+Dehydration is also one of the most common effects of diarrhea.
 Severe dehydration can lead to sunken eyes, lethargy, skin pinch and unable to drink and eat properly.
 Typhoid is also one of the major waters borne diseases.
 According to the WHO report, an estimated figure between 11 to 20 million people gets affected by typhoid and around 128,000 to 161,000 people die from typhoid every year.
 Some of the most common symptoms of typhoid are nausea, headache, fatigue, fever, and other related problems.
 In 2017, WHO prequalified a novel typhoid conjugate vaccine, which had longer-lasting immunity.
-Malaria is also one of the most common water borne diseases, which would be a major factor in the growth of the Liquid Waste Management Market.
+Malaria is also one of the most common water-borne diseases, which would be a major factor in the growth of the Liquid Waste Management Market.
 It is caused by parasites and insects that are transmitted to individuals through infected mosquitos.
 The mosquitos are usually found in the area of solid or liquid waste disposal.
 In 2019, there were around 229 million cases of malaria and an estimated number of 409,000 people dies, globally.
 Africa is one of the major continents affected by malaria.
 In 2019, the African region had 94% of malaria cases and overall deaths.
 There is an urgent need to prevent these diseases, which would have a positive effect on the liquid waste management market.

 Safe Drinking Water and Sanitation Initiatives to Drive the Market Growth